dven-dev/dven-dev/README.md

 # 👋 Hi!
 My name is Dominika.

-💻 JavaScript Developer
+💻 JavaScript Developer from Saint Petersburg, RU.
-📍 Saint Petersburg | Open to opportunities

-## 🧑‍💻 About me
 I enjoy building user-friendly interfaces, have an interest in backend development with Node.js, and am constantly learning new things.

 ## 🛠 Tech Stack
 <p>